freekh/tasitc/README.md

 It can then be called from the CLI `~/test/rows --path='Test'` or by hitting the endpoint: `https://tasitc.com/freekh/test/rows?path=Test` .

 ### When
 When my experiments are done!
 Oh, you meant when in time?
-Well,
+Well, that is not up to me really :) Maybe in 2 weeks or maybe never :)

 ### Why
 Right now, I just want to put my thoughts down on paper so to speak.